YOU54F/pact-standalone/README.md

 Windows-arm64 package supports rust based executables only and does not provide an arm64 runtime currently.

 To use ruby packages on windows on arm, please use the x86_64 package.

+🚧 - Tested under emulation mode x86_64 in Windows on ARM

 ## Usage